arvindiit/recipe/README.md

 "filter": "INCLUDE"
 }
 }

+## Scope of improvements
+Pagination and sorting can be implemented

+For too many fields to query from, a generic query builder can be created to cover any/all fields

+Solution can be containerized with other databases like mysql, postgres, Oracle etc

 ### Help
 Solution should build and run as expected.
 In case of any difficulties please reach out to me at avindiit@gmail.com